connorjnel/ztm-python-dev/03-python-basics-2/python-basics-2.md

 Comment using `'''Info'''`, do this inside function and then emmett can pick up the info we wrote about function, super useful
 Can also be called with `help(function)`, not just in code editor

+## Clean Code

+Keep code simple, get rid of redundant code, dont use conditions if you can use straight return

+## Args and Kwargs

+`*args` - Allows multiple arguments to be added even though one was defined in function `**kwargs` - Allows usage of multiple keyword args even though only one was defined Order for arguments in envocation - `Rule: params, *args, default parameters, **kwargs`